B.Mus., Oberlin Conservatory of Music

 Trombone performance and pedagogy

-Andrew Glendening is the Dean of the School of Music at the University of Redlands.
-A native of Logansport, Indiana, he eared a Bachelor of Music degree in Trombone Performance from the Oberlin Conservatory of Music before attending Indiana University where he was awarded the school's highest honor: the Performer's Certificate.
-He also earned a Master of Music degree and was the first ever to receive the Doctor of Music degree in Trombone Performance from the Indiana University School of Music He studied trombone with the M. Dee Stewart, Per Brevig, Thomas Cramer, and Frank Crissafulli.
+Andrew Glendening is the Dean of the School of Music and Professor of Trombone at the University of Redlands.
+A native of Logansport, Indiana, he earned a Bachelor of Music degree in Trombone Performance from the Oberlin Conservatory of Music before attending Indiana University where he was awarded the school's highest honor: the Performer's Certificate.
+He also earned a Master of Music degree and was the first ever to receive the Doctor of Music degree in Trombone Performance from the Indiana University School of Music.
+His primary teachers were M. Dee Stewart, Per Brevig, Thomas Cramer, and Frank Crisafulli.
 Prior to becoming Dean at Redlands, Dr. Glendening was Chair of the Department of Music at Denison University and served on the faculties of Morehead State University and Northeastern Illinois University.

 Compact disc, conductor, Hymns to Forgotten Moons: Music of Arnold Schoenberg and Anthony Suter, Centaur Records, 2009

 Compact disc, trombonist, Pathways: New Music for Trombone, Mark Records, 1996

 Compact disc, trombonist, Music for Trumpet, Trombone and Piano, Marck Reords, 1994

 Compact disc, trombonist, Kabala: Call of the Shofar by Mathew Fields for trombone quartet, MMC Records 1999

 Compact disc, trombonist, The Music of Frederick Fox, Time Messages by Frederick Fox for brass quintet, Indiana University Press, 1994